S-Nuttapong/Demo/readme.md

 ## Installation

 The installation process is thoroughly described in the [docs/setup.md](docs/setup.md).
-In prior being able to run `client.py`, TensorFlow-serving client.
+In prior to being able to run `client.py`, TensorFlow-serving client.

 ## Serving traffy_demo with tensorflow/serving image on localhost